Hello Darlin' (song): Background and writing

 During Twitty's lifetime, two songs became closely associated with him: "It's Only Make Believe" and "Hello Darlin'."
 The latter song would become the song Twitty used to open his concerts.

 While recording the song in 1969, Twitty felt dissatisfied with the opening line he had written.
 Record producer Owen Bradley suggested speaking the line: "Hello darlin', nice to see you."
 The result was a hook that made the song instantly recognizable to fans.

 Content

 The song is about a man who runs into an old flame and, after acknowledging to her "You're just as lovely as you used to be," tries to put up his bravado by saying he's getting along fine without her, "except," he admits, "I can't sleep, and I cry all night 'til dawn."
 He then details his deep sorrow for his mistakes that led to the breakup of their relationship, then – after sharing an embrace "just for old time's sake" – bids her well.
-Before the two part, he says that if she would forgive him, he'll be waiting for her.
+Before the second half, he says that if she would forgive him, he'll be waiting for her.